Visit Hanoi - the past and the present

 Across the Dien Bien Phu street from the museum is also one of the few remaining statues of V.I.
 Lenin.
 It is an odd feeling seeing it there, since it seems so obsolete to a Western visitor.
 Yet for the Vietnamese, it is a symbol of their ideological heritage and a foundation for the modern state.

 Just a bit up the street from the flag tower is one of Hanoi’s most famous landmarks, the Ho Chi Minh Mausoleum.
 This is where the embalmed body of the revolutionary leader is on display.
-Outside the building is a vast square where the honorary guard patrols and the government holds military parades.
+Outside the building is the vast Ba Dinh Square where the honorary guard patrols and the government sometimes holds military parades.

 The Ba Dinh district around here is gorgeous, with block after block of large beautiful colonial villas.
 Many of them house embassies today and so they have been kept in very good condition.
 A walk here will give an idea of what the city looked like here almost a century ago.